How-to Teach Kids Art Journaling | Drawing

 • Simple sketches

-Benefits of Nature Journaling For Kids
+Benefits For Kids

 Keeping a nature journal strengthens students’ observational skills.
 For instance, when a child knows they’ll have to draw or record specific characteristics of the natural world, they’ll put care into taking a closer look at their subjects as well as noticing and memorizing details.